keikoproj/governor/pkg/reaper/README.md

 ### What is a reapable PDB

 a PDB is considered reapable if it is blocking disruptions in specific scenarios.
 This is perticularly useful in pre-production environments where cluster tenants use PDBs incorrectly or leave pods around in crashloop while a PDB is in place.
+It can also be run in production with the `--dry-run` flag in order to have a good view of which PDBs might interrupt an update.

+Since pdb-reaper will not recreate the PDBs it deletes, deletion is particularly useful in cases where GitOps is used, which can re-create the PDBs at a later time.

 #### Blocking PDBs due to Misconfiguration